Allowable Stress Fv' vs Design Shear Vr'

 Notches are not shown in the beam diagrams if the member has not yet been designed or if it is a sloped member.
 Instead, a note below the location mentions the existence of the notch.

 The shear strength reduction for allowable shear is given in the NDS in terms of the "design shear" Vr', however shear design for unnotched members is presented in both the NDS and Sizer in terms of allowable and actual stresses Fv' and fv.
 We have derived the adjustment to Fv' that is equivalent to the reduction to Vr, and give both the equation and value in the CALCULATIONS section of the Design Results output for each case of tension and compression edge notches.
-Note that this factor does not appear as such in the NDS
+Below this adjustment is called Cn based on terminology that was once in the NDS; this this factor no longer appears as such in the NDS

 Shear Strength Reduction - Tension edge notches